 About us

-Emergency Ambulatory Care provides a same day emergency care service.
-You’ll be assessed, diagnosed, treated and able to go home the same day.
+Emergency ambulatory care provides a same day emergency care service.
+You’ll be assessed and investigated to aid diagnosis.
+Treatment will then be planned and ideally implemented and most patients will be able to go home the same day.

 You can be referred by your GP, by our Emergency Department team, or as part of your discharge plan from a ward in the hospital.

-Your referral will be reviewed by our clinical team.
-They will contact you to confirm the date and time you should attend the unit.
+Your referral will be reviewed by our clinical team and then our admin team will contact you to confirm the date and time you should attend the unit

-If you get worse before your appointment then please contact your GP or call 111 for advice.
+If your condition deteriorates before your appointment then please contact your GP or call 111 for advice.

 If you attend the Emergency Department please let them know you have an appointment on the Emergency Ambulatory Care unit (EACU).